wielkistach/kuma/requirements/README.rst

 Kuma Requirements
 =================

-The files define the third-party libraries needed for running and developng Kuma.
+The files define the third-party libraries needed for running and developing Kuma.
 The files are:

 * ``constraints.txt`` - Requirements for our requirements